vfarcic/cncf-demo/manuscript/runtime-policies/README.md

 A Falco Rule is a YAML file that defines the conditions under which an alert should be generated.
 You can make your own of course, but there are also about 70 Falco Rules that the Falco community has created and maintains.

 Falco alerts can be forwarded to 50+ compatible destinations, such as Slack or Telegram.
 Falco also has a sub-project called Falco Talon which can take action on alerts.
-For example, when an alert happens then kill a container, or start collecting additional information.
+For example, when an alert happens then kill a container, or when a different alert happens then start collecting additional information.

 [![Detecting Kubernetes Security Threats with Falco](https://img.youtube.com/vi/0tBSKRvH3xo/0.jpg)](https://youtu.be/0tBSKRvH3xo)